 MyLEDLightingGuide Pro Tip

 What optic or beam pattern is right for you?
-Theres no need to guess.
-We can create a FREE photometric study providing you with real foot candle levels and light distributions so there is no risk - you're installation will be a success.
+There's no need to guess.
+We will create a FREE photometric with real foot candle and light distributions.
+There is no risk - you're installation will be a success.

 MyLEDLightingGuide Pro Tip